ColeyDohmen/student-workbook/src/reflections/wk4/quiz4.md

 **5.** What is a `promise`?
 How do you capture an error from a `promise`?
 <!-- enter you answer in the space below -->
 ```
+A Promise is a proxy for a value not necessarily known when the promise is created, it may produce a single value some time in the future.
+You use catch () to capture an error from a promise.
 ```
 **6.** Name three processes used to make requests over `HTTP`?
 <!-- enter you answer in the space below -->